Unsure if moving from employment to contracting is for you?

 Contracting through your own limited company

-Next you will to consider appointing an accountant.
+Next, you will need to consider appointing an accountant.
 Sure you may be thinking do I need an accountant?
 Can I not just do the accounts myself?
-Well you could, however you have enough on your plate and the last thing you need to worry about is; missing a tax deadline, making sure that your tax submission is accurate or missing out on any opportunity to maximise your tax allowances.
+Well, you could, however, you have enough on your plate and the last thing you need to worry about is; missing a tax deadline, making sure that your tax submission is accurate or missing out on any opportunity to maximise your tax allowances.

 - Year-end accounts